Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The basis for modern classifications of hypertension is based on two main principles: the level of blood pressure and signs of damage to target organs.
-In 1999
+Modern classifications of arterial hypertension are based on two main principles: the level of arterial pressure and signs of damage to target organs.
+In 1999,

 Classification of blood pressure levels proposed by the World Health Organization and the International Society of Hypertension, 1999